Your IT & Tech Mates

 Pickup, drop-off and return arrangements may apply to laptops, desktops, phones, tablets, gaming consoles, TVs, home entertainment devices and other approved devices.
 CCTV, smart doorbell, network or security-device work may require onsite assessment, proof of authority and additional privacy or safety checks.

-Customers must identify each device accurately, remove unnecessary personal items, maintain backups where possible and avoid providing passwords or access codes unless a secure approved process is used.
-Providers must maintain chain-of-custody records and must not access customer data except where necessary and authorised for the approved service.
+Customers must identify each device accurately, remove unnecessary personal items, maintain backups where possible and avoid providing passwords or access codes unless a secure approved process is used. service partners must maintain chain-of-custody records and must not access customer data except where necessary and authorised for the approved service.

 support request attachments, pickup records and device evidence

-For device pickup, repair assessment or return processes, support request attachments may include customer photos, device condition images, screenshots or written issue descriptions.
-Providers and staff must treat these records as customer information and use them only for the approved work.
+For device pickup, repair assessment or return processes, support request attachments may include customer photos, device condition images, screenshots or written issue descriptions. service partners and staff must treat these records as customer information and use them only for the approved work.

 Attachment records may be deleted with the related support request where appropriate, but some records may be retained where needed for warranty, dispute, safety, fraud prevention, accounting or legal reasons.